 Rachel Garbow Monroe began her term as President and Chief Executive Officer of the Weinberg Foundation in February of 2010 after serving as the Foundation’s first Chief Operating Officer from 2005-2010.
 During her tenure at the Foundation, significant changes have taken place including retention of a new team of more than 30 professional staff to execute the work of the Foundation as well as the creation and launch of several new foundation initiatives including the Weinberg Foundation Annual Community Gathering, the Israel Mission Alumni Scholars Program, the Annual Employee Giving Program, and the Maryland Small Grants Program.

 More recently, Monroe helped conceive and launch the Baltimore Elementary and Middle School Library Project (The Weinberg Library Project).
 This initiative, involving nearly 30 businesses, nonprofits, and government partners, works with Baltimore City Public Schools to design, build, equip, and staff new or renovated school libraries where existing public funding can be leveraged.
-After an initial commitment of $1 million from the Foundation, and with the success of this initiative in just its first year, the Foundation announced it will provide $10 million in funding to build a total of 24 new libraries.
-The first five libraries serving more than 3,000 children have already opened.
+The Foundation will provide $10 million in funding to build a total of 24 new libraries.
+The first nine libraries serving more than 5,000 children have already opened.